GoogleChromeLabs/jsbi/README.md

 ## Why?

-[Native BigInts are already shipping](https://v8.dev/features/bigint) in modern browsers (at the time of this writing, Google Chrome 67+, Opera 54+, Firefox 68+) and Node.js (v10.4+), and they are expected to come to other browsers in the future — which means you can't use them yet if you want your code to run everywhere.
+[Native BigInts are already shipping](https://v8.dev/features/bigint) in modern browsers (at the time of this writing, Google Chrome 67+, Opera 54+, Firefox 68+, Edge 79+, Safari 14+) and Node.js (v10.4+), but some users are still running older browsers — which means you can't use them yet if you want your code to run everywhere.

-To use BigInts in your code today, you need a library.
+To use BigInts in code that you want to run *everywhere*, you need a library.
 But there’s a difficulty: the BigInt proposal changes the behavior of operators (like `+`, `>=`, etc.) to work on BigInts.
 These changes are impossible to polyfill directly; and they are also making it infeasible (in most cases) to transpile BigInt code to fallback code using Babel or similar tools.
 The reason is that such a transpilation would have to replace every single operator in the program with a call to some function that performs type checks on its inputs, which would incur an unacceptable performance penalty.

 The solution is to do it the other way round: write code using a library’s syntax, and [transpile it to native BigInt code](https://github.com/GoogleChromeLabs/babel-plugin-transform-jsbi-to-bigint) when available.
 JSBI is designed for exactly this purpose: it provides a BigInt “polyfill” implementation that behaves exactly like the upcoming native BigInts, but with a syntax that you can ship on all browsers, today.

 Its advantages over other, existing big-integer libraries are:

-- it behaves exactly like native BigInts will when they become available, so to migrate to those, you can [mechanically](https://github.com/GoogleChromeLabs/babel-plugin-transform-jsbi-to-bigint) update your code’s syntax; no re-thinking of its logic will be required.
+- it behaves exactly like native BigInts do where they are available, so to eventually migrate to those, you can [mechanically](https://github.com/GoogleChromeLabs/babel-plugin-transform-jsbi-to-bigint) update your code’s syntax; no re-thinking of its logic will be required.
 - strong focus on performance.
 On average, JSBI is performance-competitive with the native implementation that Google Chrome is currently shipping.
+(Note: we expect this statement to gradually become outdated as browsers invest in additional optimizations.)

 ## How?